pibico/pibiDAV/README.md

 ![imagen](https://user-images.githubusercontent.com/69711454/165824171-d145445b-9c87-4740-b48d-494ef116c26b.png)
 Let's Check if it has been also uploaded to NextCloud on the PBC > Customer > Client > Invoices > 2022 as selected.
 ![imagen](https://user-images.githubusercontent.com/69711454/165824625-0d650e18-0c94-4c9e-be7e-7577b1d10968.png)
 Looking for details we see the pdf file Sales Invoice uploaded in NextCloud Destination, but also has been created a shared public Link, tagged with customer, tax_id, doctype and name as we defined in the Settings.
 Voilà, first integration achieved.
-Let's check the File uploaded to Frappe, it has all metadata from NextCloud as w
+Let's check the File uploaded to Frappe, it has all metadata from NextCloud as well, and also has some frappe tags also automatically filled on the upload.
 ![imagen](https://user-images.githubusercontent.com/69711454/165825969-f883e0d4-b415-4eba-9885-16ed92073276.png)